-Charles: Taylor.
-Sam Taylor and then Uncle George, I think, kept him on for a number of years and then he quit and went up on the .

-Charles: Just to see who would hold out the longest about taking the ashes.
+Heather: Taylor? Γaylor.
+Sam Taylor and then Uncle George, I think, kept him on for a number of years and ther went up on the fact, I was fust to see who would hold out the longest about taking the ashes.
 They'd let somebody else.
-In fact, I was telling the story one time it actually got so hot they could hardly get a log in here.
-And oh, I'm glad some of that is still there.
+It telling the story one time it actually got so hot they could hardly get a log in here.
+And oh, I'n of that is still there.
 It's real exciting about those brands.

-Heather: What's that on the wall in there?
+Heather: \ What's that on the wall in there?

 Steve: Yeah.
-What was the ...
-I mean are people just messing around here or ...
+What was the...I mean are people just messing around here or...